ericwbailey/ericwbailey.website/source/published/on-inclusive-personas-and-inclusive-user-research.md

   </picture>
 </div>

-This post is about the pitfalls of inclusive personas, but also the larger systems that compel their creation and use and the people who all this work is ultimately for.
+This post is about the pitfalls of inclusive personas, but also the larger systems that compel their creation and use.
+Importantly, it is also about the people who all this work is ultimately for.

 System critique and change is bigger than any one of us.
 It is my hope that in reading through how inclusive personas as an artifact fail to meet the mark that you can turn your attention to your organization’s outputs.